pmozumdar/spectra_extraction/README.md

-  # Velocity Dispersion
+  # Spectra Extraction

-This repository will store all the codes and notebook files related to estimation of redshifts and velocity dispersions of lensing galaxies from 1d spectra.
+This repository will store all the codes and notebook files related to extraction of 1d spectra from 2d spectra.